 Rollover Contributions.
 Generally, a rollover is a movement of cash or assets from one retirement plan to another.
-Both the distribution and the rollover contribution are reportable when you file your income taxes.
-You must irrevocably elect to treat such contributions as rollovers.
+Both the distribution and the rollover deposit are reportable when you file your income taxes.

-Roth IRA-to-Roth IRA Rollover.
-You may withdraw, tax free, all or a portion of your Roth IRA if you contribute the amount withdrawn within 60 days from the date you receive the distribution into the same or another Roth IRA as a rollover.
-Only one IRA distribution within any 12-month period may be rolled over in an IRA-to-IRA rollover transaction.
-The 12-month waiting period begins on the date you receive an IRA distribution that you subsequently roll over, not on the date you complete the rollover transaction.
-Amounts withdrawn (including any amounts withheld for federal, state, or other income taxes that you did not receive) that are not rolled over will be treated as a distribution from the Roth IRA and may be subject to tax and/or early distribution penalty.
+Roth IRA to Roth IRA Rollover.
+You may withdraw, tax free, all or part of the amounts in your Roth IRA if you reinvest those amounts within 60 days into the same or another Roth IRA.
+You may only roll over one distribution from each Roth IRA every 12 months.
+The 12-month waiting period begins on the date you receive the Roth IRA distribution, not on the date you roll it over into a Roth IRA.
+In addition, the amounts rolled to a subsequent Roth IRA may not be rolled over again until 12 months has elapsed.

-Employer Retirement Plan-to-Roth IRA Rollover (by Roth IRA Owner).
-Eligible rollover distributions consisting of Roth 401(k), Roth 403(b), or Roth 457(b) assets may be rolled over, directly or indirectly, to your Roth IRA.
+Employer Retirement Plan to Roth IRA Rollover (by Roth IRA Owner).
+Eligible distributions consisting of Roth 401(k) or Roth 403(b) assets may be rolled over, directly or indirectly, to your Roth IRA.
 You are solely responsible for tracking the taxable and nontaxable amounts of the assets rolled over.
-If you roll over a nonqualified distribution from a Roth 401(k), Roth 403(b) or Roth 457(b) to a Roth IRA, the portion of the distribution that constitutes the contribution basis is treated as basis in your Roth IRA.
-If you roll over a qualified distribution from a Roth 401(k), Roth 403(b) or Roth 457(b), the entire amount of the rollover contribution is considered basis in the Roth IRA.
+If a nonqualified distribution is rolled over from Roth 401(k) or Roth 403(b) to a Roth IRA, the nontaxable and taxable rollover amounts must still be tracked.
+If a qualified distribution from a Roth 401(k) or Roth 403(b) is rolled over, the entire amount of the rollover contribution is considered basis in the Roth IRA.

-Eligible rollover distributions consisting of pre-tax and after-tax assets from qualifying employer retirement plans may be rolled over, directly or indirectly, to your Roth IRA, if you meet applicable eligibility requirements.
+Eligible distributions consisting of pre-tax and after-tax assets (distributed after December 31, 2007), from qualifying employer retirement plans may be rolled over, directly or indirectly, to your Roth IRA, if you meet any applicable eligibility requirements.
 Qualifying employer retirement plans include qualified plans (e.g., 401(k) plans or profit sharing plans), governmental 457(b) plans, 403(b) arrangements, and 403(a) arrangements.
-Amounts rolled over from an employer plan to a Roth IRA (other than amounts distributed from a designated Roth account) are generally treated as taxable distributions from your employer retirement plan (except for amounts representing after-tax employee contributions).
-However, the premature distribution penalty (that typically applies to taxable withdrawals taken prior to age 591⁄2) does not apply to amounts rolled over from your employer's retirement plan to your Roth IRA.
-Required minimum distributions may not be rolled over.
+Amounts that may not be rolled over include any required minimum distributions.
+The amount rolled over to a Roth IRA is taxable (except for amounts representing after-tax contributions from your employer retirement plan).
+Note, however, if you are under age 591⁄2 and completing a rollover from your employer's retirement plan to your Roth IRA, the premature distribution penalty tax, explained below, does not apply.

-To complete a direct rollover, from an employer plan to your Roth IRA, you must generally instruct the plan administrator to send the distribution directly to your Roth IRA Custodian.
-To complete an indirect rollover to your Roth IRA, you must generally request that the plan administrator make a distribution directly to you.
-You typically have 60 days from the date you receive an eligible rollover distribution to complete an indirect rollover.
-If you choose the indirect rollover method, the plan administrator is typically required to withhold 20% of the eligible rollover distribution amount for purposes of federal income tax withholding.
-You may, however, make up the withheld amount out of pocket and roll over the full amount.
+To complete a direct rollover, you instruct the plan administrator to send the distribution to your Custodian.
+To complete an indirect rollover, you request the plan administrator to distribute your plan balance to you.
+You then have 60 days from the date you receive the distribution to complete the rollover.
+Note, however, the IRS generally requires the plan administrator to withhold 20% for federal income tax withholding purposes.
+If you chose the indirect rollover method, you may, however, make up the 20% withheld amount out of pocket and roll over the full amount.
 If you do not make up the withheld amount out of pocket, the 20% withheld (and not rolled over) will be treated as a distribution, subject to applicable taxes and penalties.

-Employer Retirement Plan-to-Roth IRA Rollover (by Inherited Roth IRA Owner).
-Please refer to the section of this document entitled "Inherited Roth IRA".
+Employer Retirement Plan to Roth IRA Rollover (by Inherited Roth IRA Owner).
+Please refer to the section entitled "Inherited Roth IRA" of this document.

-Roth IRA-to-Employer Plan Rollovers Not Permitted.
-Distributions from your Roth IRA are not eligible for rollover to a designated Roth account in a Roth 401(k) plan, Roth 403(b) plan, or Roth 457(b) plan.
+Roth IRA to Employer Plan Rollover Not Eligible.
+Distributions from your Roth IRA are not eligible for rollover to a designated Roth account in a Roth 401(k) plan or Roth 403(b) plan.